jonathanhotono/browser-docx-merger/README.md

 - Raw base64 strings and `data:*;base64,...` URIs are both accepted.
 - Whitespace and newlines are stripped automatically.
-- A validation check ensures the string length is a multiple of 4 and contains only valid base64 characters.
-An invalid string throws an error.

 ## API Reference